MP for South West Hertfordshire

 Opposition Deputy Chief Whip (Commons)

-Gagan Mohindra is the Conservative MP for South West Hertfordshire, first elected in 2019.
-He currently serves as Opposition Deputy Chief Whip in the Commons and sits on the Housing, Communities and Local Government Committee; his parliamentary career has included roles as a government Assistant Whip and, briefly, Shadow Minister for Education.
+Gagan Mohindra is a Conservative MP for South West Hertfordshire, first elected in 2019.
+He currently serves as Opposition Deputy Chief Whip in the Commons and sits on the Housing, Communities and Local Government Committee; his parliamentary career has included roles such as Shadow Minister for Education and Assistant Whip.

-Declared financial interests include miscellaneous entries (two), donations and other support for activities as an MP, gifts, benefits and hospitality from UK sources, and visits outside the UK.
+Declared financial interests include gifts, benefits and hospitality from UK sources (two entries), miscellaneous interests (two entries), donations and other support for activities as an MP (one entry), and visits outside the UK (one entry).

 Generated 21 February 2026